4Soft-de/harness-model/docs/vec-navigation-api.md

 implementation reads like the path it describes — `ViewItems.placeableElementRole()` is the reference example.
-Raw stream code and hand-written lambdas stay appropriate for *leaf* steps, where there is genuine logic and nothing to compose: `Placements.locations()` dispatches on the placement subtype, and `LocalizedStrings.stringIn(…)` applies rules that depend on the size of the list.
+Raw stream code and hand-written lambdas stay appropriate for *leaf* steps, where there is genuine logic and nothing to compose: `Placements.locations()` dispatches on the placement subtype, and the body of a reduction such as `LocalizedStrings.valueIn(…)` weighs the elements against each other.
 Forcing those through the operators would make them longer, not clearer.

 ### The legacy API (`navigations`)